If you are highly sensitive, a deep thinker/feeler, and are unusually perceptive, chances are you may have had (or have) existential depression.

 15 Signs You Have Existential Depression

 - Continuous “deep thoughts” about the meaning and nature of life

-- Intense desire to answer seemingly unanswerable questions such as “what is the purpose of existence?” “what happens after death?” “why was I born?”
+- Intense desire to answer seemingly unanswerable questions such as, “What is the purpose of existence?”
+“What happens after death?” and “Why was I born?”